AXDOOMER/doom-vanille/README.md

 4. This source port can emulate the alternative Final Doom executable that came with the id Anthology (use `-alt`)

 ## Supported games
-* Doom Shareware
+* Doom shareware
-* Doom Registered
+* Doom registered
 * The Ultimate Doom
 * Doom II: Hell on Earth
 * Final Doom - TNT: Evilution